spdx/spdx-spec/chapters/4-file-information.md

 **4.9.3** Cardinality: Optional, one or many.

-**4.9.4** Data Format: single line of text.
-In Tag:value format the ArtifactOfProjectName must precede any optional ArtifactOf optional properties (e.g. ArtifactOfHomePage and ArtifactOfURI).
+**4.9.4** Data Format: Single line of text.
+In `tag:value` format the ArtifactOfProjectName must precede any optional ArtifactOf optional properties (e.g. ArtifactOfHomePage and ArtifactOfURI).

 **4.9.5** Tag: `ArtifactOfProjectName:`